Error-331/code_tests/docs/bible/links.md

 Resurrection Power - July 24 (Romans 8:11 KJV; We taste and see God's goodness knowing one day we will see and experience it fully);

+Reasons to Rejoice - July 25 (The relationships, the expressions of creativity, the thoughtfulness of others, everything you can think of, they are all gifts from a good father);

+So Much Love - July 26 (The love of God supplies our needs, gives us strength, and covers the cracks we miss in the details of our lives);

+This One Thing - July 27 (Christ is a safe landing place for all, and he welcomes us to rest at his feet and let him handle the overwhelming details we can't cover ourselves);

 ## Misc

 Христос и Крест (Франко);